Podcast: Play in new window | Download

 (How the book came about)

-The preface is a place for the book’s author to tell the reader how this book came into being, and why.
-It should build credibility for the author and the book.
-The preface is very similar to the foreword, except that the preface is written by the book’s author.
-The preface is also an important selling tool for the book.
-Here the author should explain why they wrote the book, and how they came to writing it.
+The preface is also an essential selling tool for the book.
+The preface is very similar to the foreword, except that the author wrote the preface.
+Here the author should explain why they wrote the book and how they came to write it.
 The author should be showing the reader why they are worth reading.

 3. The Introduction